Urine separating toilets like the Separett represent the first true advance in this technology in many years.

 A big advantage of the Separett composting toilet is that you have several venting options.
 Many other composting toilets MUST be vented through the roof only, because of odor issues.
 The Separett operates virtually odor free, so direct venting through the wall is also possible.
 All composting toilets should be ventilated.
 If they are not, any smell will have nowhere to go other than into the dwelling.
 A small fan (built into the Separett) is the best way to do this.
 If there is no power available, you can try a passive vent that rotates in the wind.
 If at all possible, I strongly recommend using the fan.
 You can use a deep cycle (RV or marine) 12 volt battery, and a small, inexpensive solar panel to charge it.
 That is all the power you need.
 I do understand that some people have very remote cabins, and don’t want the hassle of electricity.

-Below you can see an outdoor Separett installation, with no power and a rotating vent.
+Below you can see an outdoor installation, with no power and a rotating vent.

 This might be fine in an out building.
 In your house, you’ll need the fan to eliminate any chance of odor.
-There are two Separett composting toilet models, and the only difference is the fan.
-The Separett 9200 AC uses regular household electricity.
+There is now only one model of Separett toilets – the 9215 – which has a powerful 12 volt fan that can also run off a regular wall outlet with a supplied transformer.
 You just plug it into a wall outlet.

-The two speed 9200 AC fan runs on 18 watts on high, 14 watts on low.
-The 9210 DC runs on 12 volt electricity.
+The 9215 DC runs on 12 volt electricity.
 This is perfect for off the grid situations or anywhere power consumption must be minimized.
-The one speed 9210 DC fan uses about 3 watts.
-The Separett 9210 DC does come with a wall adapter, so you have the option of plugging it into a regular outlet if you wish.
-Both fans are very quiet, slightly louder than a whisper.
-The 9210 fan noise is rated as less than 30db, and the 9200 two speed fan is 31/41 db.
+The one speed 9215 DC fan uses about 3 watts.
+The Separett 9215 DC does come with a wall adapter, so you have the option of plugging it into a regular outlet if you wish.
+The fans are very quiet, slightly louder than a whisper.
+The 9215 two speed fan is 31/41 db.

 The fans move a lot of air.
-The 9210 is 25 cubic meters per hour.
-The 9200 on low moves 35 cubic meters per hour, and on high it is 45 cubic meters per hour.
+The 9215 is 25 cubic meters per hour.

 The #1 question is….”How do you clean it?”
 The opening for the solid waste is large, and the sides are almost vertical.
 So there is less mess than you might think.
 Keep a spray bottle with water and vinegar by the toilet.
 After use, spray the bowl.
 Then wipe it clean with a paper towel.
 Drop the towel into the waste compartment.

-The dimensions of the Separett are as follows.
+The dimensions are as follows.
 These diagrams are in metric (sorry!).

 total height 541 mm = 21.3″ height to seat 440 mm = 17.3″